The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Alternative derivation of the Eq. ( )

 \section{Alternative derivation of the Eq.~(\ref{eq:new_functions})}

 We consider the secular equation (\ref{eq:matrix_secular_equation}), and where the coupling between $np$ and $nd$ states is neglected, i.e the states with $m=\pm 1$ and $m'=\pm 2$ angular momenta.
-In this case only $ns$ and $np$ states remain coupled, and hence the eigenfunction of the problem should be a superposition of $s$ and $p$ states
+In this case only $ns$ and $np$ states remain coupled, and hence each eigenfunction of the problem should be a superposition of the $s$ and $p$ states